Kitware/CMake/Help/manual/ctest.1.rst

      See `Show as JSON Object Model`_.

 ``-L <regex>, --label-regex <regex>``
- Run tests with labels matching regular expression.
+ Run tests with labels matching regular expression as described under :ref:`string(REGEX) <Regex Specification>`.

  This option tells CTest to run only the tests whose labels match the given regular expression.
 When more than one ``-L`` option is given,